 Many people have never come across the black chickpea, which is a shame, because it is a very common ingredient throughout India.
-Black chickpea is very much like the common white chickpea but has a little more bite and nuttiness.
+Black chana (chickpea) is very much like the common white chana used in chole, but has a little more bite and nuttiness.
 When I was growing up in India, I only saw white chickpeas at restaurants.
 At home, we always ate black chickpea.

 There are two Kala Chana Masala recipes that I am very familiar with (Kala is Hindi for “black”).
 One is with gravy, and one is without.
 This is a wet, gravy version of Kala Chana.